Skip to main content

 Whether you are a Marketing Director briefing your first major promotion of the year or a CMO reviewing a full seasonal calendar, the fundamentals are the same.
 Execution wins or loses on the decisions made before a single piece of creative is briefed.
 This guide walks you through the six things worth considering before any promotion goes live, and the common mistakes that derail even well-funded campaigns.

 Ireland's promotional market has its own dynamics, too.
 Consumer expectations have shifted.
 Shoppers are more reward-savvy, more price-aware, and more sceptical of generic promotional mechanics.
-That raises the bar for every brand competing for attention at shelf, and makes a structured, strategic approach more valuable than ever.
+That makes every brand work harder to earn attention at shelf, and makes a structured, strategic approach more valuable than ever.

 The word gets overused in marketing.
 In a promotional context, "dynamic" has a specific meaning: a promotion that adapts to real-time inputs rather than running a fixed mechanic from launch to close regardless of what the data shows.